-The best vegan gingerbread loaf cake is so delicious and festive!
-And we’re topping this easy vegan ginger cake with a quick orange glaze!
-So delicious!
-And if you like this vegan gingerbread cake recipe, you’ll love my Almond Flour Peanut Butter Cookies, my Vegan Pineapple Upside Down Cake, and my Vegan Olive Oil Cake with Lemon and Pistachio!
+And if you like this vegan gingerbread cake recipe, you’ll love my Almond Flour Peanut Butter Cookies, my Vegan Pineapple Upside Down Cake, and my collection of 50 Vegan Desserts for Christmas that you'll love!

 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.

-What is the difference between gingerbread and ginger cake?
+What is the difference between ginger cake and gingerbread?

 Gingerbread is a term for a type of cake or cookie made with ginger and usually a mixture of other spices, as well as molasses.
 The ginger-spice mixture combined with the rich, dark molasses creates the traditional look and flavor of gingerbread treats.
 Ginger cake can refer to gingerbread cake, or to any cake made with ginger.